secretGeek/today-i-learned-staging/.net/detect_text_encoding.md

 (But this doesn't help if no byte order mark is present.)

-From stack overflow I've find an answer, with a lot of upvotes, which almost works for me.
+From stack overflow I've found an answer, with a lot of upvotes, which almost works for me.
 It relies on the presence of a `BOM` as listed above, and failing that returns `default`.

 Only change I had to make is highlighted below: